The Effects Of Opioid Painkiller Abuse Are Impacting The Entire Nation

 If you’re trying to determine if your loved one is abusing or addicted to painkillers, look for the following outwardly signs (in addition to the side effects listed above):

-- Mood swings or behavior shifts, usually involving episodes of anger, anxiety or hostility
+- Mood swings, behavior shifts, and other changes in mental health or stability, usually involving episodes of anger, anxiety or hostility

 - Using higher doses of the painkiller than prescribed or beyond the recommended span of the prescription